Tunetown/MidiBridge/README.md

 ## Protocol

-This sequence diagram shows how a string of data is transmitted:
+This sequence diagram shows how a string of data is transmitted.
+A and B are both instances of the bridge implementation (PyMidiBridge.py or JsMidiBridge.js):

 ```mermaid
 sequenceDiagram